slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 of man.
 They are, if anything, a biological tendency.
 Every human faculty varies within a limited range—nothing distinctly human could otherwise exist.
-I am currently putting in writing a survey of the existing evidence in favour of this '' collective unconscious''.
+I am currently putting in writing a survey of the existing evidence in favour of this "collective unconscious".
 I shall refer any discussion on this matter to that upcoming work and disregard it for the time being.
-Suffices to say, the whole of these notes may boil down to an attempt at discerning, between certain mythological expressions and presocratic cosmogony, an isomorphism.
+Suffice it to say, the whole of these notes may boil down to an attempt at discerning, between certain mythological expressions and presocratic cosmogony, an isomorphism.